obfusk/siresta/README.md

 ## Description
 []: {{{1

-  siRESTa - a YAML DSL for declarative REST APIs w/ a pipeline monad
+  siRESTa - a YAML DSL for declarative REST APIs w/ a response monad

   siRESTa is a YAML DSL for declarative REST APIs.
 It can generate a ruby API (w/ sinatra [1]) and Client (w/ excon [2]) for you.